yersan/mojarra/readme.txt

 2. Edit build.properties and set jsf.build.home to SOURCE_HOME
 3. Make sure JAVA_HOME is set and points to a JDK8 install e.g. on Ubuntu put JAVA_HOME=/opt/jdk8 in /etc/environment
-4. From SOURCE_HOME run (on the commandline) ant main clean main
+4. From SOURCE_HOME run ONCE (on the commandline) ant main clean main

-The jsf-api.jar will be in SOURCE_HOME/jsf-api/build/lib and jsf-impl.jar will be in SOURCE_HOME/jsf-ri/build/lib.